igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 Desperately they attempted to find tasks in which the frequent multitaskers performed better, such as short term memory and context switching, but multitaskers failed to show any improvement in any task the Stanford psychologists presented.
-They are worse at paying attention and are easily distracted.
+They are have trouble paying attention and are easily distracted.
 They have their mind in a myriad of different places at the same time, not effectively processing any information.

-One last theory was that the multitaskers could be faster at context switching, performing this all the time, but even here they were siginificantly worse:
+One last theory was that the multitaskers could be faster at context switching, performing this all the time, but even here they performed inferior:

 > The test subjects were shown images of letters and numbers at the same time and
 > instructed what to focus on.
 When they were told to pay attention to numbers,